nickwells/utilities/README.md

 # utilities
 Miscellaneous useful commands.

-All these tools use the param package to handle command-line flags and so they support the standard '-help' parameter which will print out a comprehensive usage message.

 ## gosh ![gosh](gosh/_images/gosh.100x100.gif)
 This is a tool for running Go code from the command line.